cartesi/noether/README.md

 This will launch a docker container named `cartesi_noether`, and also create a local docker volume called `cartesi_wallet`.

-The container connects to an ethereum node, which in the command above is [Cloudflare Ethereum Gateway](https://developers.cloudflare.com/distributed-web/ethereum-gateway).
-Any ethereum node can be used by replacing that by a local `geth` or another service provided by a third-party, like [Infura](https://infura.io) or [Alchemy](https://alchemyapi.io).
+The container connects to an ethereum node specified with the `--url` parameter, which in the command above is `eth.cartesi.io`, a CNAME for [Cloudflare Ethereum Gateway](https://developers.cloudflare.com/distributed-web/ethereum-gateway).
+Any ethereum node can be used by replacing that by a local `geth` URL or another service provided by a third-party, like [Infura](https://infura.io) or [Alchemy](https://alchemyapi.io).

 The noether container, when executed for the first time, creates a new ethereum wallet, which is stored in an encrypted file inside the `cartesi_wallet` docker volume.
-A password is asked when wallet is created and whenever you need to decrypt it.
-This wallet starts with zero ETH balance, and must be funded by the user in a process we call "hiring the node", which means making the node starts working on your behalf.
+A password is asked when the wallet is created and whenever you need to decrypt it.
+Keep this password safe, otherwise you lose or compromise access to your node's wallet.

+The node wallet starts with zero ETH balance, and must be funded by the user in a process we call "hiring the node", which means making the node starts working on your behalf.
+The node signs and sends transaction without prompting you, the user, so don't overfund it.
 You can stop and restart your node anytime, as long as you don't delete your `wallet` docker volume.
-If you do, you lose its private key, and the funds in it.

-The `noether` implements the logic of the Cartesi Proof of Stake network, which as of now just produces empty blocks paying CTSI rewards for the producers.
-It keeps polling the blocking until it gets selected to produce a block.
+Noether implements the logic of the Cartesi Proof of Stake network, which as of now just produces empty blocks paying CTSI rewards for the producers.
+It keeps polling the PoS contract until it gets selected to produce a block.
 For further information check the [pos-dlib repository](https://github.com/cartesi/pos-dlib) documentation.

 After you run the node the first step you should see something like the log below: